Command Menu

 Path B: The "I Have Principles" Option (OpenCode + Antigravity Auth)

-For those of us who prefer to keep our money for important things (like RAM or specialized mechanical switches), we use OpenCode.
+For those of us who prefer to keep money for important things — RAM, mechanical switches, that one keyboard you've been eyeing for six months.

-I found the antigravity plugin while responsibly avoiding doom-scrolling, and it genuinely simplified my life.
-Finally, no monthly AI subscription just to get an LLM to tell me why my regex is objectively terrible.
+I found the Antigravity plugin while responsibly not doom-scrolling, and it genuinely simplified my life.
+No monthly AI subscription just to get an LLM to tell me why my regex is objectively wrong.

 bash